PrefectHQ/prefect/docs/concepts/artifacts.md

 ### Deleting Artifacts

-To delete an artifact, simply do so directly in the Artifacts page in the UI.
+You can delete an artifact directly from the Artifacts page in the UI.
 Alternatively, you can delete artifacts using the [Prefect REST API](https://app.prefect.cloud/api/docs#tag/Artifacts/operation/delete_artifact_api_accounts__account_id__workspaces__workspace_id__experimental_artifacts__id__delete).

 ## Artifacts API

 Prefect provides the [Prefect REST API](https://app.prefect.cloud/api/docs#tag/Artifacts) to allow you to create, read, and delete artifacts programmatically.
-With the Artifacts API, you can automate the creation and management of artifacts as part of your data pipeline.
+With the Artifacts API, you can automate the creation and management of artifacts as part of your workflow.

 To use it, remember to enable artifacts by running:
 ```bash